 When you're considering guitar lessons, hands down, the number one reason to hesitate is price.
 Guitar lessons can be expensive — depending on where you go and how you schedule them, they can cost as much as $100-$150 per month, which is very useful money in most households.

-Plus, with all the free online lesson videos as well as other resources out there these days, you might be wondering whether lessons with a private instructor are even worth it at all, which is a valid question that deserves some real discussion.
+Plus, with all the free online lesson videos and PDF resources out there these days, you might be wondering whether lessons with a private instructor are even worth it at all, which is a valid question that deserves some real discussion.

-The TL;DR answer is that in some circumstances, they're definitely worth it, and in others, they're definitely not.
+The TL;DR answer is that in some circumstances, they're definitely worth it, and in others, it might be better to just teach yourself to play guitar.

 Here's a quick primer that should shed some light on what to consider before you spend even one dollar on guitar lessons.